mthsmcd/MachineLearningTurbulenceModels/README.md

 decided to only include the baseline RANS fields from where we extracted the features used as our inputs.

-There are multiple manners of training ML techniques and obtaining the source terms of each of the 5 models.
+There are multiple manners of training ML techniques and predicting the source terms of each of the 5 models.
 In our works we have used neural networks and random forests, they were both built using common Python libraries such as: `Keras`, `TensorFlow` and `Scikit-learn`.